Best Wheel Paint: Customize Your Worn-Out Wheels

 VHT (Very High Temperature) is a division of Dupli-Color, the Sherwin-Williams brand.
 Valspar is also a wholly-owned subsidiary of Sherwin-Williams.
 Sherwin-Williams, based in Cleveland, Ohio, was founded in 1866 and has been a leader in paints and coatings for 150 years.
-Top products include the Dupli-Color Graphite High Performance Wheel Coating, VHT Gloss Black Wheel Paint, and PlastiKote 618 Steel Wheel Paint.
+Top products include the Dupli-Color Graphite High-Performance Wheel Coating and VHT Gloss Black Wheel Paint.

 Rust-Oleum, based in Vernon Hills, Ill., was founded in 1921 by sea captain Robert Fergusson, who wanted to keep his ship intact.
 He spent several years creating the world’s first rust preventative paint.
-One recommended product is the Rust-Oleum Automotive High Performance Wheel Spray Paint.
+One recommended product is the Rust-Oleum High-Performance Wheel Spray Paint.

 Wheel Paint Pricing